bloodsky/mqx/README.md

 ```
 go run *.go ALO 30
 ```
-- ALO -> AtLeastOnce with 30 milliseconds of timeout
+- ALO means "AtLeastOnce" and in this example with 30 milliseconds of retrasmit timeout
 ```
 go run *.go TOB 50
 ```
-- TOB -> Timeout based with 50 milliseconds of timeout
+- TOB means "Timeout based" and in this example with 50 milliseconds of visibility timeout
 ```
 go run *.go pub
 ```